ajk3/CMSC341/proj1/README.md

 In this project, I created and implemented queue and circular linked list.
 ```
-compile and run the program from linux terminal
+to compile and run the program type the following commands in linux terminal
-to compile type make
+to compile: make
-to run the program type make run
+to run the program: make run
 ```